criblio/appscope/website/src/pages/documentation/2-4-uninstalling .md

 # Uninstalling

-You can uninstall AppScope by simply deleting the code:
+You can uninstall AppScope by simply deleting the binary:

 ```
-rm -rf appscope
+rm -rf scope
 ```

 … and the associated history directory: